ssashir06/muzero-http-service/README.md

 # Issues

-- The attached model file in this repository / docker image for the Tic-Tac-Toe is not trained at all.
+- The attached model file in this git repository for the Tic-Tac-Toe is not trained at all.
 This is just only for testing.
 - If the "random" is selected as the opponent, it selects a similar action each time because it is using same random seed.

 # References